 - Indoor and outdoor space requirements for poultry

 By establishing animal protections that consumers have long believed were already requirements of the USDA Organic program, the OLPP rule helps align the program with consumer expectations.

 Unfortunately, a small number of large producers and conventional trade groups are pressuring the current administration to derail the rule.
-As a result, the USDA has twice delayed its implementation and has now proposed an additional rule that may retract the OLPP rule altogether.
+As a result, the USDA has now delayed its implementation three times and could retract the OLPP rule altogether.